 2. Musical Timbre is Also Very Mathematical

-Another fundamental component to music is timbre, or the aspect of sound that makes something like a piano different from an electric guitar.
+Another fundamental component of music is timbre, or the aspect of sound that makes something like a piano different from an electric guitar.
 This is what gives distinguishable characteristics to instruments, particularly in the area of soloing.

 Timbre can also be mathematically measured—and this will surprise most people!
 Why?
 It stems directly from harmonic analysis based on Fourier transforms.
-These principles only work with some musical pieces and some instruments, but for those pieces and instruments, you can measure it directly.
+These principles only work with some musical pieces and some instruments, but for those pieces and instruments, you can measure them directly.